BytingBitz/pyscrapify/readme.md

 ***
 # Acknowledgements:

 This project was originally just an employee employer review scraper for Indeed and Seek.
-At that time, this project was inspired and to an extent guided by the work of [Tim Sauchuk](https://github.com/tim-sauchuk) on a now broken [Indeed.com scrape tool](https://github.com/tim-sauchuk/Indeed-Company-Review-Scraper).
+At that time, this project was inspired by the work of [Tim Sauchuk](https://github.com/tim-sauchuk) on a now broken [Indeed.com scrape tool](https://github.com/tim-sauchuk/Indeed-Company-Review-Scraper).

-Additionally, [McJeffr](https://github.com/McJeffr) provided very valuable feedback that greatly helped in guiding this project originally.
+Additionally, [McJeffr](https://github.com/McJeffr) provided valuable feedback that helped in guiding this project originally.

 ***
 # Future: